Lymire edwardsii

-Lymire edwardsii, the rubber tree caterpillar or Edwards' wasp moth, is a moth of the subfamily Arctiinae.
+Lymire edwardsii, the rubber tree caterpillar or Edwards' wasp moth, is a species of moth in the subfamily Arctiinae.
 It was described by Augustus Radcliffe Grote in 1881.
-It is found in southern Florida, United States.
+It is found in southern Florida, United States, and in the Caribbean.

+Description

 The wingspan is 35–40 mm.
 The wings are bluish gray.
 Adults are on wing year round.

+Behaviour and ecology

 The larvae feed on Ficus species, including Ficus pedunculata, Ficus altissima, Ficus aurea, Ficus auriculata, Ficus benghalensis, Ficus benjamina, Ficus continifolia, Ficus elastica, Ficus lyrata, Ficus retusa and Ficus rubiginosa.
 They feed on leaf margins or create holes in the leaves.
 Full-grown larvae are pale yellow with four white stripes and a reddish/orange and white head.
 Pupation takes place on various (non-host) plants.